ingo/ingo.github.io/_recipes/andy_ricker_s_kai_yaang_whole_roasted_young_chicken_from_pok_pok.md

   then grilled over charcoal for an unbelievable depth of flavor with crispy skin and succulent meat.
 The charcoal cooking provides a smoky aroma and flavor that ovens can't replicate.
 Served with a spicy dipping sauce, it's a must-try recipe for Thai cuisine fans or anyone who loves a great roasted chicken.
+Letting the chicken marinate overnight allows the seasonings to thoroughly penetrate the meat.
+The charcoal imparts a smoky essence while crisping the skin.
+The chicken absorbs the aromatic marinade while grilling over charcoal infuses it with smokiness.
 image: andy_ricker_s_kai_yaang_whole_roasted_young_chicken_from_pok_pok.jpg
 original_title: Kai Yaang
 size: 2 servings